Social and Behavioral Sciences Concentration

 Prerequisites

-Senior Standing or CAPSTONE 390.
-Instructor consent required.
+CAPSTONE 390.
 This course cannot be taken on a P/NP basis.